warncke/immutable-access-control/README.md

         model: 'foo',
     })

-With strict mode disabled a session is not required and if it is not passed or a session missing roles is passed then defaults will be provided.
+With strict mode disabled a session is not required.
+If the session is missing or does not have roles set then default roles will be provided.

 The default roles are `all` and either `anonymous` or `authenticated` depending on whether or not there is a session with an accountId passed.

 In most cases strict mode should be enabled.

+    var accessControl = new ImmutableAccessControl({strict: false})

+    accessControl.allowModel({
+        action: 'delete',
+        model: 'foo',
+    })

+With strict mode disabled a scope is not required and if it is missing the scope will default to `any`.